 Academic integrity is intellectual honesty and responsibility for academic work that the student submits, whether individual or group work.
 It involves commitment to the values of honesty, trust, and responsibility.
 It is expected that students will respect these ethical values in all activities related to learning, teaching, research, and service.
-Therefore, plagiarism and other acts against academic integrity are serious academic offences.
+Therefore, plagiarism and other acts against academic integrity are serious academic offences and they will not be tolerated in this course.
+Plagiarism includes the use of Chat GPT and similar technologies.